Op-Ed: Extreme Maritime Weather Symposium— unprecedented

 “Unprecedented” was the word most frequently used at the Extreme Maritime Weather Symposium held in London September 22-26.
 Unprecedented was used to describe the explosively rapid intensification of weather systems; the extraordinary heat content of the ocean waters; the severity, scale, and frequency of storms; and the intensity of polar warming, thawing the Arctic’s permafrost, releasing methane, the very potent greenhouse gas.

 “Bridging the Knowledge Gap Towards Safer Shipping, was the stated goal by the symposium hosts, the World Meteorological Organization (WMO) and the International Maritime Organization.
 In many respects they are well on their way to success on three of the key agenda items (but not the fourth).
 (1) The need for collaboration between meteorologists, shipping companies, and governments was a recurring theme throughout the symposium.
 The several hundred people, from the maritime and meteorological sectors with nationals from all the continents, committed to enhance close working together with regular regional meetings to advance the agenda items.
 (2) Efforts were described for better delivery of weather information to mariners—by making weather information clearer, particularly with graphic displays, in such a manner as to assist in decision-making (3) Another important theme discussed was the need to improve mariner understanding of weather.
 The symposium highlighted efforts to enhance the weather training of mariners, with new certification requirements for seafarers to better understand weather patterns and safety protocols.
 Programs like the Indonesia Met Service, BMKG’s “Weather Field School for Fishers” are vital for training small vessel operators to interpret weather data and respond to changes in real-time.
-This program is being expanded to ferry operators, gain critical weather knowledge.
+This program is being expanded to ferry operators, to gain critical weather knowledge.

 But there is one critical gap that many speakers, and many participants, highlighted—the lack of adequate vessel-based maritime weather data.
 Vessel-based weather station data is needed to complement weather buoys data—and to correct the deficiencies of satellites which provide broad trends but are insufficient for what is happening in local areas on the oceans, the squalls and dangerous local storms, and the changes in temperature and pressure and wind speed that are harbingers of bigger systems.
 These vessel-based or in situ weather observations are generated by ships that are part of the Voluntary Observing Ships scheme (VOS).